 You Will Become Someone Else

 Go take a peek in the mirror.
 Is the person you see staring back at you, the person you want to be?
 It is even you?
 Drugs change your personality, and it is not for the better.
 When I look back on the person I was while doing drugs, it is like looking at a stranger.
 I was not me; my heart and soul were trapped in a monstrous body.
 The only way you can truly be you is by freeing your mind and body from the control of cocaine.
-It is time to stop and live the life you were meant to have.
+It is time to stop these addictive behaviors and live the life you were meant to have.

 By Michelle Conway